-Ranking of local results on Google
+Improve your local ranking on Google

-Prominence: This describes how well-known a business is.
-Some places are more prominent in the offline world, and we try to reflect this online as well.
-For example, famous museums, landmark hotels, or well-known store brands that are familiar to many people are also likely to be more prominent in search results.
+Prominence refers to how well-known a business is.
+Some places are more prominent in the offline world, and search results try to reflect this in local ranking.
+For example, famous museums, landmark hotels, or well-known store brands that are familiar to many people are also likely to be prominent in local search results.

-Google Maps and Google My Business are free services, so there's no way to request or pay for a better ranking.
-In addition, we do our best to keep the details of the algorithm confidential in order to make the ranking system as fair as possible for everyone.
+There's no way to request or pay for a better local ranking on Google.
+We do our best to keep the details of the search algorithm confidential to make the ranking system as fair as possible for everyone.